tdauth/wc3lib/README.md

 This might help you to reduce the size of your object data and levels for abilities.

 See [wc3abilitylevellimiter.sh](./scripts/wc3abilitylevellimiter.sh) as an example.

+### wc3abilityhotkeyfixer

+This tools allows fixing hotkeys of abilities.

+See [wc3abilityhotkeyfixer.sh](./scripts/wc3abilityhotkeyfixer.sh) as an example.

 ### wc3converter